21-23 April, The Grassmarket Centre, Edinburgh EH1 2QA

 A weekend of Nordic & Scottish music, song & dance with concerts, workshops and sessions.

-The TMSA undertakes a national tour and cultural exchange programme with the talented young traditional musicians who appeared in the BBC Radio Scotland Young Traditional Musician of the Year Award 2014, along with the winner of the previous year.
-The TMSA Young Trad Tour and Cultural Exchange Programme exemplify the TMSA's commitment to promote and develop traditional music in all areas of Scotland and include young people in that remit.
+The TMSA undertakes a national tour and cultural exchange programme with the talented young traditional musicians who appeared in the annual BBC Radio Scotland Young Traditional Musician of the Year Award, along with the winner of the previous year.
 A CD is produced as part of the project each year - recorded to be available during the Tour.

 The Tour takes the young musicians back to their home towns as well as other parts of Scotland so they can inspire others and thank their communities for the support they have had over the years.

 Congratulations to Charlie Stewart from Perthshire, winner of the BBC Radio Scotland Young Traditional Musician of the Year Competition at Celtic Connections on Sunday 5 February.
 He will be joined by finalists: Ella Munro, Scots song (Skye); Dougie McCance, bagpipes (Glasgow); Kim Carnie, Gaelic song (Oban); Iona Fyfe, Scots song (Huntly); Grant McFarlane, accordion (Paisley) and Mohsen Amini (2016 winner) later this year in the TMSA Young Trad Tour 2017.
 (Photo Alan Peebles/BBC Scotland)